lamassuiot/lamassu-compose/README.md

 1. Set up your environment:

-    1. Clone the repository and get into the directory: `git clone https://github.com/lamassuiot/lamassu-compose && cd lamassu-compose`.
+    1. Clone the repository and get into the directory:
+        ```
+        git clone https://github.com/lamassuiot/lamassu-compose && cd lamassu-compose
+        ```

     2. Change the next secret environment variables in `.env` file. **If not changed, it will use admin/admin**